oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 External targeting is also possible for bound action and function overloads whose binding parameter is addressed via a certain path or has a certain type, as well as for parameters and return types thereof.
-The target path then consists of two path expressions from the table above separated by a forward slash.
+The targeting expression then consists of two path expressions from the table above separated by a forward slash.
 The first path expression references one of the following model
 elements: